Meta has begun offering Instagram youth accounts to people under 16 in Vietnam, under parental control.

 Parents can see a list of accounts their children have messaged in the last 7 days, of course they cannot read the message content out of respect for privacy.

 These protections will be enabled automatically, giving parents the power to decide whether teens under 16 can change these settings.
 Users will need parental permission if they want to use Instagram with less protection.
-To submit an approval request, teens must set up parental supervision on Instagram.
+To submit an approval request, they must set up parental supervision on Instagram.

 For teens 16 and older, if parents want more control, they can simply turn on supervision, which allows them to approve or deny any changes to protection settings, regardless of their child's age.

-There are measures to prevent false age declaration.
+Measures to prevent false age declaration

-To address the issue of misrepresenting age when creating accounts among some teens, Instagram will require age verification at more points, such as when a user tries to use a new account but gives an adult birth date.
+To address the issue of misrepresenting age when creating accounts among some teens, Instagram will require age verification at more points, such as when a user tries to use a new account but claims an adult birth date.

-Source: https://tuoitre.vn/instagram-has-an-account-for-youth-in-viet-nam-phu-huynh-duoc-kiem-soat-20250211153200761.htm
+Source: https://tuoitre.vn/instagram-co-tai-khoan-cho-thanh-thieu-nien-tai-viet-nam-phu-huynh-duoc-kiem-soat-20250211153200761.htm

 Comment (0)